 Pros and Cons of Ceramic Flat Irons

-The use of ceramic in flat irons is becoming increasingly more common.
+The use of ceramic in flat irons is becoming increasingly common.
 Ceramic is made from a non-metallic substance such as clay.
-This clay has incredibly high heat resistance, and once you put it in a kiln (a large extra-hot oven) for an extended period of time, it hardens into ceramic, which can then be used to make toilets, tooth fillings, and hair straighteners!
+This clay has incredibly high heat resistance, and once you put it in a kiln (a large extra-hot oven) for an extended period of time, it hardens into ceramic.

 The key advantage that ceramic has over titanium is that it’s better for heat distribution.
 As the material is uniform and doesn’t have the same air pockets that certain lower grades of titanium have, the entire heating plate will heat to the same temperature.
 This means that you’ll be able to straighten your hair faster, and you won’t have to perform multiple passes as you would with some of the cheaper titanium flat irons.